marshalsoft/onlypass-capacitor-plugin/README.md

 ### Variables

-This plugin will use the following project variables:
+This plugin will use the following  parameters:
 * amount:string;
 *gateway:string; // (payment getways e.g paysack,flutterwave,monnify,voguepay) seperated by comma
 * apikey:string;